 Piazza della Signoria

-is beautiful in and of itself.
+is beautiful and of itself.
 But its main decoration is the mighty Palazzo Vecchio.

 Once, of course, it was also new, and Bargello Castle was considered old.
 By the way, the last one also survived.
-And we also recommend seeing him … a little later.
+And we also recommend seeing it… a little later.

 Apart from the magnificent Duomo, Palazzo Vecchio is probably the main attractions of Florence.
 Both outside and inside.